spartarocks123/BRFSS_multimorbidity_project/README.md

     - Probability of delaying care due to cost **also increased**
 - All associations were statistically significant (**p < 0.01**)
 - Odds ratios (OR) increased with higher multimorbidity burden
-- Based on the AUC results, the statistical model demonstrates **good discrimination** between individuals who had a routine checkup or delayed care due to cost versus those who did not.
-  - For routine checkups, the model correctly distinguishes individuals **approximately 75% of the time**.
-  - For delayed care due to cost, it correctly distinguishes individuals **approximately 81% of the time**.
+- Models demonstrated moderate-to-strong discrimination (AUC: 0.75 for routine care; 0.81 for cost-related delay).
-  - **NOTE:** While these values suggest good ability to distinguish between individuals with and without the outcomes, though estimates should be interpreted with caution given partial incorporation of survey design.
+  - **NOTE:** While these values suggest good ability to distinguish between individuals with and without the outcomes, though estimates should be interpreted with caution given partial incorporation of the survey design.
 - Calibration plots show both model lines closely align with the dashed line, **demonstrating good calibration** across all deciles.
 - Sensitivity analyses were attempted within gender and insurance subgroups.
 However, insufficient variability in these groups prevented estimation of results.